Narrogin

 Cnr Homer St & Gray Street Narrogin WA 6312 | (08)9881 9300

-The Technology & Enterprise Department encompasses three learning areas:
+The Technologies Department encompasses two learning areas:

-• Design & Technology; and
+• Design & Technology

 • Home Economics